 (You won’t need the ties that first day unless your seedlings are pretty big.
 But you want to have them ready so you’ll be able to use them as soon as you see the need.)

-What steps do I follow for growing zucchini vertically?
+What steps do I follow for growing zucchini vertically in my home garden?

 - Plant either a seedling from a soil block*, or a zucchini seed into the ground and water well.

-- Drive in a stake or T – Post into the ground near the seed or stem of the seedling.
+- Drive in a stake or T – Post into the garden soil in the ground near the seed or base of the plant.

-- If using a seedling and it’s grown quite a bit already, loosely tie the stem to the stake.
+- If using a seedling and it’s grown quite a bit already, loosely tie the stem to the stake at the base of the stem.

-- Continue with tying up every few days as needed.
+- Continue with tying up every few days at regular intervals, as needed.

 - Prune all the leaves below the bottom fruit to force nutrients to the fruit and new leaves.